London Athletics Meet

-The London Diamond League, formerly known as the London Grand Prix and subsequently as the Anniversary Games, is an annual athletics event held in London, England.
+The London Athletics Meet, formerly known as the London Grand Prix and subsequently as the Anniversary Games and London Diamond League, is an annual athletics event held in London, England.
 Previously one of the five IAAF Super Grand Prix events, it is now part of the Diamond League.
+From 1997 through 2005 the meetings were known as the British Grand Prix, before that name reverted to the meetings usually held in Gateshead and Birmingham.

-As the London Grand Prix, until 2012 all editions were held at the National Sports Centre in Crystal Palace.
-The 2013 edition was renamed the Anniversary Games as it took place at the Stadium in Queen Elizabeth Olympic Park, exactly one year after the Olympic Games were held in the same venue and have been followed by an IPC London Grand Prix, making it a three-day event.
+As the London Grand Prix, until 2012 most editions were held at the National Sports Centre in Crystal Palace.
+The 2013 edition was renamed the Anniversary Games as it took place at the Stadium in Queen Elizabeth Olympic Park, exactly one year after the Olympic Games were held in the same venue.
+It was followed by an IPC London Grand Prix, making it a three-day event.
 In 2014 the meet was held in Glasgow, Scotland, as preparation for the Commonwealth Games held there later that month.

-Event names
+Editions

-The 2018 event will continue to be sponsored by Müller.
-It was formerly sponsored by Sainsbury's.
+The event has been sponsored by a variety of companies including Peugeot, Norwich Union, Sainsbury's and Müller.

-Event locations
+Venues

 Emsley Carr Mile

 The Emsley Carr Mile remains a fixture at the annual meeting, with a history spanning back to 1953 at the White City Stadium.
 Emsley Carr, an athletics fan and the editor of The News of the World, created an annual mile race in the hope that the first four-minute mile would be achieved on British soil.
 Gordon Pirie won the first race, but Roger Bannister had run under 4 minutes in Oxford by time that the second race was competed.
 However, the tradition continued, with the winner signing his name in a red leather-bound book identical to the Bible used in Queen Elizabeth II's coronation.
 Derek Ibbotson achieved the first sub-4-minute run at the race in 1956, and many of the best middle-distance runners have won at the Emsley Carr Mile since, including Sebastian Coe, Steve Ovett and Hicham El Guerrouj.